Pimentoso/TouhouPad/README.md

 ## Materials needed

-- 9 mechanical switches
+- 9 cherry MX compatible switches
 - 9 keycaps
-- 12mm M3 screws (2)
+- 12mm M3 screws (2x)
-- M3 nuts (2)
+- M3 nuts (2x)
-- a 3d printer
-- an Arduino Pro Micro
+- an Arduino Pro Micro (5v model)
 - optionally, 9 Amoeba single switch PCBs for a cleaner wiring job
 - soldering iron and wires

-Use any mechanical switch you want.
-I'm using scraps and use a gateron yellow for slow movement, a gateron brown for shooting, and blues for the rest.
+- a 3d printer

 The pad has only 9 keys so we can just make a single row with 9 columns, so there's no need for diodes.